Anhedonia: Sirukumab

-Glucagon-like peptide 1 receptor agonists (GLP-1RAs)
+GLP-1 receptor agonists (GLP-1RAs)

 Glucagon-like peptide 1 receptor agonists (GLP-1RAs) have shown promise in treating anhedonia by modulating dopaminergic signaling within the brain's reward system, which is often disrupted in conditions like obesity and type 2 diabetes.
 These agents help normalize insulin resistance and reduce cravings, potentially alleviating the diminished pleasure response characteristic of anhedonia through their influence on reward-related behaviors.
 By decreasing neurocortical activation in response to high-calorie food cues and higher rewards, GLP-1RAs offer a novel therapeutic approach for motivation and reward-processing disorders, extending their use beyond metabolic regulation to address anhedonic symptoms.

-Noninvasive brain stimulation (NIBS)
+Noninvasive brain stimulation

 Noninvasive brain stimulation (NIBS) techniques, including repetitive transcranial magnetic stimulation (rTMS) and transcranial direct current stimulation (tDCS), show promise as treatments for anhedonia by targeting disrupted reward circuits in the brain, particularly in patients with schizophrenia and major depressive disorder.
 According to a systematic review and meta-analysis, NIBS interventions led to significant improvements in anhedonia symptoms, with a medium-to-large effect size of Hedges' g = 0.665 in schizophrenia studies and g = 0.443 in sham-controlled depression trials.
 These findings link NIBS to enhanced neural plasticity in prefrontal areas like the dorsolateral prefrontal cortex, offering a non-pharmacological adjunct for cases where traditional antidepressants or antipsychotics fall short.

 Sexual anhedonia

 Sexual anhedonia in males is also known as "ejaculatory anhedonia".
-This condition means that a male will ejaculate with no accompanying sense of pleasure.
+This condition means that a male will ejaculate with little to no accompanying sense of pleasure.
 The condition is most frequently found in males, but females can experience lack of pleasure when the body goes through the orgasm process, as well.

 Sexual anhedonia may be caused by: